 You can use this money to pay your Medicare-covered costs before you meet the plan’s deductible.
 You can access the money using a checking account or special debit or credit card your bank gives you.
 Check with your plan for details.
 The yearly deposit and yearly deductible are pro-rated based on when your enrollment begins.
-Can I use an MSA to pay for qualified medical expenses?
+MSAs may also pay for some qualified medical expenses.

 What should I consider when choosing an MSA Plan?

 Contact the MSA Plan you want to join for enrollment information.
 The plan will tell you how to set up your account with the bank the plan chooses.
 You must set up an account before your enrollment can be processed.
 You’ll get a letter from the plan telling you when your coverage begins.